ramithhabeeb/Coding_Assignment/README.md

 # Library Management System

 This is a C++ program for managing a library system.
-It allows users (students, faculty, and librarians) to borrow and return books, manage fines, and view their borrowing history.
-Librarians can add new books and users to the system.
+It allows users (students, faculty) to borrow and return books, manage fines, and view their borrowing history.
+Librarians can manage books and users in the system.

 ## Compilation and Execution